OntimizeWeb/ontimize-web-templates/templates/login/03-login/README.md

 </pre>

-<li>Add the translations you wanna use on your app ​​to the en.json and es.json files of your project</li>
+<li>Add the translations you want to use on your app ​​to the en.json and es.json files of your project</li>

 <li>Configure routing in app.module.ts</li>